gholler-sopra/hydrator-plugins/transform-plugins/docs/CSVFormatter-transform.md

 Description
 -----------
-CSV Formatter is a Guavus Enterprise Accelerator that formats a Structured Record as a CSV Record.
+CSV Formatter is used to format a Structured Record as a CSV Record.

 The supported CSV Record formats are ``DELIMITED``, ``EXCEL``, ``MYSQL``, ``RFC4180``, and ``TDF``.
 When the format is ``DELIMITED``, one can specify different delimiters that a CSV Record should use for separating fields.